C3WG/DSMM/docs/README.md

 > **User education** <br/>Traditional user education is broad-based and generally takes place only periodically – during onboarding, or a few times a year – and covers corporate security policies, anti-phishing, anti-malware, and other diverse categories.
 However, data exposure through accidental user events are a common cause of security incidents.
 Studies have proven that one of the most effective ways to change unwanted user behavior is via just-in-time, contextual training, which alerts users in real time when they are engaging in potentially risky behavior.
 This "adaptive response" allows users to interact, give feedback and learn about the proper data handling requirements.
 In turn, this can bring down the risk of unwanted data exposure by a factor of twenty.

 ### DPR004: Data Retention
 The goal of this Objective is to reduce the risk of unwanted exposure, by proactively eliminating in-scope data that is no longer needed or out of date, or which data owners have requested be erased/removed from the organization's records.
-On the other hand, many regulations require records to be retained for defined periods of time (e.g., PCI-DSS, HIPAA, Fair Labor laws, etc).
+On the other hand, many regulations require records to be retained for defined periods of time (e.g., PCI-DSS, HIPAA, Fair Labor laws, etc.).
 Data retention must balance the need to ensure unnecessary data is not retained while preventing other types of data from being inadvertently deleted.

 | **Levels** | **Practices**                                                                                                                                                                                                                                                                                                                                                                                                                                                        | **Methods/Tools**                                                                                                                                                                         |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|